MatteCarra/AccA/README.md

 Notes

 - ACC comes bundled into AccA.
 Any existing version is automatically uninstalled.
 - Uninstalling AccA also removes ACC.
-The daemon must be stopped beforehand.
-Otherwise, reboot after the removal or run `acc --daemon stop`.
-- You'll be given options to upgrade/downgrade ACC, and even schedule automatic upgrades.
+- The GUIs for ACC upgrade/downgrade are work in progress.
+Meanwhile, use `acc --upgrade`command; for details, run `acc --help`.